nvladimus/ITK_sandbox/README.md

 # simpleITK_sandbox
- Registration and decomvolution of 3-4D microscopy images using simpleITK
+ Registration and deconvolution of 3-4D microscopy images using simpleITK